2061 Anza: Classification and orbit

 Anza is an Amor asteroid – a subgroup of near-Earth asteroids that approach the orbit of Earth from beyond, but do not cross it.
 Orbiting the Sun at a distance of 1.1–3.5 AU once every 3 years and 5 months (1,247 days), its orbit has an eccentricity of 0.54 and an inclination of 4° with respect to the ecliptic.
-Due to its high eccentricity, Anza also classifies as a Mars-crosser.
+Due to its high eccentricity, Anza is also classified as a Mars-crosser.
 The body's observation arc begins with its official discovery observation.

 Close approaches

 The asteroid has an Earth minimum orbit intersection distance (MOID) of 0.0570 AU which correspond to 22.2 lunar distances.
 On 7 October 1960, it passed Earth at 0.0634 AU and was tracked for a period of 3.5 months to determine a better orbit.
 It was not observed again until its next near-Earth approach of 1977.